microsoft/MixedRealityToolkit-Unity/Documentation/InputSimulation/InputSimulationService.md

 1. Move the mouse in the viewport window to rotate the camera.
 1. Use the scroll wheel to roll the camera around the view direction.

+Camera rotation speed can be configured by changing the __Mouse Look Speed__ setting in the input simulation profile.

 Alternatively use the __Look Horizontal__/__Look Vertical__ axes to rotate the camera (default: game controller right thumbstick).

 ### To move the camera: